MA studies in Linguistics

 The University requires M.A. degrees to be finished within 2 years.
 The Department appreciates that this pace is rather fast for students with other responsibilities.
 To meet this requirement, we suggest students take prerequisite courses before formally applying for admission.
 We invite prospective students to meet with a supervisor to discuss what prerequisites would be needed and when the student should appy for formal studies.
 We make an effort to schedule graduate courses on one or two days of the week.
 These days can then be kept open for coursework.
 Teachers entitled to sabbatical leave should usually take their sabbatical during the second year of the M.A. program.
 Course requirements and seminar papers should be completed when they are due.

 According to University regulations, the minimum grade which can be counted towards a degree is 60%.
-Graduate students in the English Department are expected to maintain an 80% average.
+Graduate students in the English Literature and Linguistics Department are expected to maintain an 80% average.
 The Department adheres to the University rules on plagiarism very strictly.

 Graduate students studying in the department are exempt from the foreign language requirement.